 Housing and Rental Assistance Opportunities at a Glance

-Although rental assistance programs and screening for eligibility is suggested as the first step in exploring housing options, youth not ready for independent living and who are interested in further developing life skills to become self-sufficient may want to consider the Supervised Independent Living (SIL) Program.
-The SIL program can serve as bridge to housing rental assistance programs for eligible youth.
-For more information about the SIL program or applications, please contact Ophelia Jaushlin.
+Although rental assistance programs and screening for eligibility is suggested as the first step in exploring housing options, youth not ready for independent living, out of care housing options, and who are interested in further developing life skills to become self-sufficient may want to consider the Extended Foster Care or the Supervised Independent Living (SIL) Program.

 Public housing authorities across the state provide rental assistance through housing vouchers.
-Two of these vouchers may be available in certain parts of the state to youth transitioning from foster care to adulthood who are at risk for homelessness.
+Two of these vouchers may be available in certain parts of the state for youth with foster care involvement, who left or are transitioning out of foster care, who are at risk or experiencing homelessness.
 These vouchers are the Family Unification Program (FUP) Voucher, and the Foster Youth to Independence (FYI) Voucher.
 These programs are for youth 18-24 years of age and provide up to 36 months of rental assistance.

 The Texas Department of Housing and Community Affairs also administers a Section 811 Project Rental Assistance Program.
 This program is for youth with disabilities who are transitioning from foster care to adulthood and need rental assistance.
 For more information about this program, to follow up on applications, or to schedule a training to become a referral agent, email Kaitlin Devlin at the Texas Department of Housing and Community Affairs.